-My favourite milk-alternative, and the easiest one to make at home!
-Simple add hemp milk to water, blend, and done!
+My favourite milk-alternative, and definitely one of the easiest to make at home!
+This homemade hemp milk recipe is as simple as adding hemp hearts to water, blending, and then done!
 I have compiled a few of my top hemp milk nutrition facts, and tips and tricks to make the perfect glass of homemade hemp milk at home.

 If you haven’t already heard, the new Canadian Food Guide draft is out and it’s down one food group – dairy.
 With more and more people becoming environmentally conscious, dairy has taken a back seat.
 There is a growing number of milk alternatives available – rice, almond, buckwheat, quinoa, pea, soy – though each pre-packaged milk alternative comes with its pros and cons.
 We have seen hemp hearts back on the Canadian market since 1998 and if you haven’t considered hemp milk yet now is the time!
 This homemade Hemp Milk Recipe is packed full of protein and essential omega-3 fatty acids.
 Bonus points for simplicity – no straining required.

 “Hemp seeds contain all 8 essential amino acids making it comparable to animal protein.
 One glass of homemade hemp milk contains more protein than a glass of cow’s milk”

 Homemade hemp milk does not require any straining, so the entire hemp heart remains in the milk along with all their nutritional components.
 In comparison, homemade almond milk requires that the almond meal be strained out which leaves only the ‘milk’ of the almond.
 For commercially available milk alternatives I have covered a few pointers on the pros and cons in Milk Alternatives – Finding The Best One For You and Almond Milk – Is It Worth Going Nuts For?